Logo preload

 Guest blogger Danny Sheehan is a geographer and data science student with the Built Environment and Health Project at Columbia University.

-Aggravated by seasonal flooding, hectic vehicle traffic, continuous construction, soil instability, and improvised waste disposal facilities, the limited access to municipal services and transportation likely predispose residents to injury and poor health.
-However, there is limited data that can accurately characterize the health of residents of Rio das Pedras, and fewer data that can point out areas of improvement.
+Seasonal flooding, heavy vehicle traffic, continuous construction, and soil instability create challenges for daily life in Rio das Pedras.
+Improvised waste disposal facilities and limited access to municipal services further increase health and safety risks.
+These conditions likely predispose residents to injuries and poor health outcomes.
+However, accurate data on the community’s overall health remains scarce, making it difficult to identify key areas for improvement.
 As a result, there is little evidence to guide infrastructure investment or other initiatives to protect the health of residents.
 To fill this gap, the Built Environment and Health Research Group at Columbia University (BEH) is undertaking a Community Needs Assessment (Community Health Diagnosis) for the Rio das Pedras area.

 Rio Das Pedras, Rio de Janeiro, Brazil